-We conducted three experiments on the we4bee audio dataset (cf. section III), following the pipeline visualized in fig. 1: (1) The technical experiment trains the AE to differentiate mechanical samples from event-related bee samples.
-The mechanical sounds (camera, finedust) constitute the normal behaviour and the event-related bee sounds (pre-swarm, swarm) the anomalies.
-(2) The pre-swarm and (3) swarm experiment train models to identify pre-swarming and swarms respectively.
-Both models use the class other as normal data for training.
+On the we4bee audio data described in section III, we conducted three experiments, following the pipeline visualized in fig. 1: the technical, swarm, and pre-swarm experiment.
+The technical experiment trains the AE to differentiate mechanical samples from event-related bee samples.
+The mechanical sounds (camera, finedust) constitute the normal behaviour and the event-related bee sounds (pre-swarm,